 Recommended Memory Cards Sony A7rV

-This chart shows the performance of various CFexpress Type-A memory cards as well as a few of the top-performing SD UHS-II cards all tested in the Sony A7rV.
+This chart shows the performance of various CFexpress Type-A memory cards and some top-performing SD UHS-II cards, all tested in the Sony A7rV.

 Do you need CFexpress Type A memory cards in the Sony A7rV?